 Set the grill up for indirect heat.
 I'll sometimes put a pizza stone down in addition to the roasting pan to deflect heat.

 Setting the Temperature on the Grill

-The worst thing that can happen to a beautiful piece of meat is over cooking it.
-Pulling the meat from the grill at 120 degrees will deliver perfect medium rare rib roast.
+The worst thing that can happen to a beautiful piece of meat is overcooking it.
+Pulling the meat from the grill at 120 degrees will deliver the perfect medium rare rib roast.
 Since rib roasts are large, they hold heat and continue cooking once they are pulled from the grill.
-My rib roast rose ten degrees in less than 15 minutes once it was pulled from the grill.
+My rib roast rose 10 degrees in less than 15 minutes once it was pulled from the grill.

-While the roast is resting, prepare to slice it in thin 1/4 slices of heaven.
+While the roast is resting, prepare to slice it into thin 1/4 slices of heaven.